 Imagine your an IT administrator.
-You created a big network and someone wants to remotely connect to the server and work remotely.
+You created a big network and someone wants to remotely connect to your VPS server or dedicated server and work remotely.
 You can’t share the server IP with him for security purposes.
 What should you do?
 In this situation, you should use port forwarding to handle all requests.
 Below we give a step-by-step guide how to configure port forwarding.

 - Login to your own MikroTik server with admin privileges.